hfzhmp/signbuddy/README.md

 # SignBuddy

-SignBuddy is an interactive web application designed to help users learn and translate sign language (BISINDO) using real-time hand gesture recognition.
+SignBuddy is an interactive web application designed to help users learn and translate sign language (ASL) using real-time hand gesture recognition.
 Built with modern web technologies and machine learning, SignBuddy aims to bridge the communication gap by making sign language learning accessible and engaging.

 ## 🚀 Features